dougeby/IntuneDocs/intune/zimperium-mtd-connector-integration.md

 > [!NOTE]
 > The following steps are to be completed in the [Zimperium MTD console](https://staging2-console.zimperium.com).

-Before starting the process of integrating Zimperium with Intune, make sure you have the following:
+Before starting the process of integrating Zimperium with Intune, make sure you have the following subscription and credentials:

 -   Microsoft Intune subscription